Webhooks

 } Handling Webhook Requests

-- Respond with a 2xx status code within 30 seconds
+Return a 2xx status code within 30 seconds

-- Verify the signature before processing
+Always verify the signature before processing

-- Handle duplicate events idempotently
+Handle duplicate events gracefully

 Retry Behavior